danail-branekov/connection-reset-case/README.md

 A few hours later we managed to isolate [a test](https://github.com/cloudfoundry/vizzini/blob/7e89abaad7c7a25c122b059f7dc7ac5f5f00df8d/max_pids_test.go#L46-L55) that caused such a goroutine leak.
 The test starts a container with PID limit of `1`, then runs a process and expects that to fail.
 I am not going to discuss container limits here, but a container with PID limit of `1` means that there cannot be more than one process running in the container.
 As a container always has an `init` process (started once the container is created), then its limit is already exhausted, hence failing to run the process makes sense.
 > Setting the maximum number of processes in a container is implemented via the [PID cgroup](https://www.kernel.org/doc/Documentation/cgroup-v1/pids.txt).
 Each container is created in its own cgroup, setting the PID limit of a container actually writes the limit number into `pids.max` of the container PID cgroup)

-Okay, let's bash a program (full source code [here](./main.go)) that does that, we can check for go routine leaks after it is done:
+Okay, let's bash a program (full source code [here](./main.go)) that does that, we can check for go routine leaks after it is done (the single parameter of the program determines the PID limit):
 ```go
 func main() {
     // Boring initializations